noahspriggs/panicbeats/reverb.md

 Reverb

 Audacity produces the reverberation effect using a digital convolution.
 The user may specify the characteristics of the room in which the reverberation is simulated, or they can select for a set of pre-designed rooms.
 These parameters are then used to generate the impulse response function of the room, which represents the waveform received by the listener in the room when a mathematically ideal impulse is played [1].
-The audio signal is convoluted with this waveform.
+The audio signal is convoluted with this waveform after a high and low pass filter are applied.
 Audacity does this discrete convolution manually on the CPU.
 This is a destructive operation, the original audio is lost except for its presence on the undo stack.

 Considerations:
 	1) Simulating the Impulse Response function is inferior to using a sampled response from an actual room.